cadenlundquist/google-cybersecurity-certificate/README.md

 # google-cybersecurity-certificate
 Projects and labs completed during this cybersecurity certification.
+These labs were completed as part of the Google Cybersecurity Certificate.
+All screenshots, reflections, and summaries are my own.